moinulmoin/chat/REPORT.md

 - **Extensible foundation** for future command-based innovations
 - **Viral marketing potential** with "navigate with commands, not clicks" messaging

-The implementation successfully maintains the application's core functionality while introducing a **paradigm-shifting navigation system** that positions cmdchat as the **premier choice for developers and power users** seeking an efficient, keyboard-driven AI chat experience.
+The implementation successfully maintains the application's core functionality while introducing a **paradigm-shifting navigation system** that positions /chat as the **premier choice for developers and power users** seeking an efficient, keyboard-driven AI chat experience.

 ---